fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 The upshot of this is that applications that quickly react to SIGTERM and exits cleanly might still be receiving traffic, leading to disconnects or connection refused for the clients until the ingress controller catches up.

 As a way to mitigate this, the pre-stop-delay introduces a sleep in the shutdown sequence of applications, which will allow other cluster components time to take the instance out of rotation before it shuts down.
+This requires that a `sleep` binary is available in the running container.
 The value to use depends on a number of components in your cluster, so you should tune it to your needs.